HuaGuaiGuai/Stable-Vision-Concept-Transformers/README.md

 C. You need to generate as many concepts as possible, with a minimum number of concepts of 10 times the number of classification categories

 ### 2. Train VCT
-Train a Vision Concept Transformer Model on covid by running:  `train cbm.ipynb`
+Train a Vision Concept Transformer Model on covid by running:  `train_vct.ipynb`

 ### 3. Transform VCT into FVCT